Icaro-Cesar/OCEK/README.md

   <img src="./img/ocek_conf_extractor_example.png">
 </p>

-We divide our repo, into four directories:
+We divide our repo into four directories:

 - **APIs**: contain python scripts that interacts with APIs (like *HashDB*);
 - **classes**: contain the custom python classes, used into other other codes;